adam-atamnia/general_apps_public/Privacy-Policy.md

 We may use third parties to help operate the app or analyze its use.
 They may access your information only to fulfill these tasks.

 **Account Deletion**
-When you delete your account, your purchase history and activities may be retained anonymously.
+When you delete your account (if applicable), your purchase history and activities may be retained anonymously.

 **Security**
 We protect your information with commercially acceptable measures, but no method is 100% secure.